smtmnfg/NSF-MAP/README.md

 # 4. Future Factories Setup #
 This folder includes sample images obtained from the Future Factories(FF) Setup at University of South Carolina, USA

+# 5. Demo
+NSF-MAP and process ontology is deployed at the FF testbed at the McNair Center, University of South Carolina This folfer includes the inference codes, user interface code for deployment, and the demo of deployment.